atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 But neither their deceitful melody, their venomous glances, nor their alluring lascivious gestures could charm the genius of the princes, or enchant their generosity to range beyond the bounds of, modesty; but like two religious pilgrims, they fought against vicious concupiscence, and ardently devoted their zeal, to the shrine of virtue; not regarding their smiles, they resolutely thrust them out of their chamber, and after securing the door, they betook themselves to rest.

-But Morpheus had nor long detained their spirits in delicious slumber, but having contracted his influence with the instinct of celestial deity, they were in the depth of their nocturnal sleep alarmed by a hideous clamour, which rattled in the palace with such a thundering noise, as if the whole foundation was subject to a sudden revolution; grievous groans were plenty, cries were common, and all diverted to such
+But Morpheus had nor long detained their spirits in delicious slumber, but having contracted his influence with the instinct of celestial deity, they were in the depth of their nocturnal sleep alarmed by a hideous clamour, which rattled in the palace with such a thundering noise, as if the whole foundation was subject to a sudden revolution; grievous groans were plenty, cries were common, and all diverted to
 [33]
 such a tempestuous confused chaos, as if the atlas of the world, had, in the vivacity of his fury, summoned the confines of the earth to the dreadful day of judgment.
 At this the young princes instantly left their beds, when behold, there appeared to them a delectable dwarf dressed in crimson, who, with an angelical voice, desired them to depart the place, and follow the paths of virtue.